 Consumers have slowly built a natural immune system towards outside influences and mass marketing.

 Our advice for 2016 is to keep branding communication genuine and focus on quality content.
-By “quality” we mean: human, heartfelt and honest.
+By “quality” we mean human, heartfelt, and honest.
 Audiences expect brands to sound authentic, intimate, and maybe even less polished.
-The goal is to keep your audience close and ultimately create a different experience then mainstream advertising.
+The goal is to keep your audience close and ultimately create a different experience than mainstream advertising.